Linux: start from scratch

 Ubuntu Software is an small App Store including many useful software and packages.
 Following are some popular software available in Ubuntu Software:

-graphical user interfaces (GUI), to run other programs rather than doing
+of graphical user interfaces (GUI), to run other programs rather than

-calculations itself.
-The most popular Unix Shell is Bash which is
+doing calculations itself.
+The most popular Unix Shell is Bash which

 Remmina is the default remote desktop client in Ubuntu that supports Remote Desktop Protocol (RDP) and Virtual Network Computing (VNC) to access other Windows and Linux computers with graphical interfaces.
 RealVNC also is a good alternative for VNC remote access that you might look.